acacereswright/acacereswright.github.io/research.md

 I am currently working on comparing various ways individuals reacted to Bernie Sanders dropping out of the 2020 Democratic Primary (and thus the race for president as a whole).
 This involves topic modelling, as well as developing tools to identify pairs of similar users across these groups.
 Along with this, I am investigating the emergence, engagement with, and discussions of conspiracy theories online.

+A second project I am working on is expressions of cultural identity on social media, and how users from different regions express their cultural identity.

 ## Publications

 * A. Caceres-Wright, N. Udhayasankar, G. Bunn, S. Shuster, K. Joseph. ["Explicit Stance Detection in the Political Domain: A New Concept and Associated Dataset"](https://link.springer.com/chapter/10.1007/978-3-031-72241-7_1).
 Published at the 17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS), September 18-20, 2024. **[Runner Up, Best Student Lead Paper Award](documents/2024_SBP-BRiMS%20Award.pdf)**